RIKEN-RCCS/baby-modelica/README.md

 __Baby-Modelica comes with ABSOLUTELY NO WARRANTY.__

-Baby-Modelica is a simple parser+flattener of the Modelica language specification 3.4.
-Its intended use is to create data extraction tools for Modelica models.
-It parses and does some syntactic transformations, and can dump a flat model.
-A generated flat model is hopefully to be re-readble by Modelica compliers.
+Baby-Modelica is a simple frontend (parser+flattener) for the Modelica language specification 3.4.
+It parses the source code then performs simple syntactic transformations, and optionally dumps a flat model.
+Flattening a model is an essential part of Modelica, and it resolves all the language features for object-oriented-ness.
+A generated flat model is hopefully to be re-readable by Modelica compilers.
 Current status is a pre-zero version, and we are working towards version zero.
 The version number of Baby-Modelica is the last digits, appended to the version number of the Modelica language specification.

 Baby-Modelica is written in SML'97 (Standard ML) and developed mainly with Poly/ML (on SUNOS 5.11/amd64), but it may work with SML/NJ or